First Aid

 There may be times where your ducklings or ducks develop a limp this can be caused by a few different reasons.

 2. The other reason young ducklings tend to go lame is feeding foods to high in protein, most commercial starter feeds are designed for kill birds to fatten then up quickly and this is not ideal for bantam breeds it makes them to heavy to quickly and their legs and feet suffer.DO NOT feed your calls starter any longer than 3 weeks I dont every even move to finisher I go straight to a low protein feed at 3 weeks.
-Hight protein will also cause angel wing in duckling where the wing bone grows twisted causing the wing to stick out or droop.
+High protein will also cause angel wing in duckling where the wing bone grows twisted causing the wing to stick out or droop.

 3. Calluses on ducks feet are also another reason you may have a lame duck, they can get them from dry hard ground as well as standing on rough surfaces.
 As with any cuts or abrasions I use pink spray or aluminium spray and rest them on nice clean straw for a few days .